astropy/photutils/docs/photutils/index.rst

   >>> image = hdu.data[500:700, 500:700]   # doctest: +REMOTE_DATA
   >>> image -= np.median(image)   # doctest: +REMOTE_DATA

-In the remainder of the example, we assume that the data is background-subtracted. `photutils` supports different source detection algorithms, and this example uses `~photutils.daofind`.
+In the remainder of this example, we assume that the data is background-subtracted.

+`photutils` supports different source detection algorithms.
+For this example, we use :func:`~photutils.daofind`.
 The parameters of the detected sources are returned as an Astropy `~astropy.table.Table`:

   >>> from photutils import daofind